China's Qingdao orders city-wide testing after new COVID-19 infections

-SHANGHAI/BEIJING (Reuters) - The Chinese city of Qingdao said on Monday it will conduct coronavirus tests for its entire population of more than 9 million after reporting new cases that appeared to be linked to a hospital treating imported infections.
+SHANGHAI/BEIJING (Reuters) - The Chinese city of Qingdao said on Monday it will test its entire population of more than 9 million people for coronavirus, after discovering 12 new infections that appeared to be linked to a hospital treating imported infections.

-Daily COVID-19 infections in mainland China have fallen drastically since the early days of the outbreak, which first emerged in the city of Wuhan.
-China has reported no new domestically transmitted cases since early August, but it remains on high alert.
+Daily COVID-19 infections in mainland China have fallen drastically since early in the outbreak, which first emerged in the city of Wuhan.
+China had reported no new domestically transmitted cases since early August, but has remained on high alert.

-Qingdao reported a total of six new COVID-19 cases and six asymptomatic cases as of 11 p.m. on Sunday, including three asymptomatic cases announced earlier in the day.
-All of the cases were linked to the Qingdao Chest Hospital.
+Qingdao reported a total of six new COVID-19 cases and six asymptomatic infections on Sunday, all linked to the Qingdao Chest Hospital, where infected travellers arriving from overseas have been treated in an isolated area.

+The specific source of infection was still under investigation, the city government said on Sunday.

-Testing is being accelerated and will cover the city in five days, it said.
+The testing would cover the city in five days, the city said.

+The new cases were all of current or former patients in Qingdao Chest Hospital, hospital staff, or their family members.
+One asymptomatic case was a taxi driver whose wife worked at the hospital and was also infected.

+Qingdao said it has locked down the Qingdao Chest Hospital as well as the emergency department of its central hospital, which the taxi driver visited.
+Buildings housing infected individuals have also been locked down as part of the city’s virus containment measures.

 Total confirmed COVID-19 cases in mainland China now stand at 85,578.
 The death toll remains at 4,634.